ajavamind/A3DCamera/README.md

 These two commands do not affect the live view image, but do change the alignment of stored photos for SBS and anaglyph.

 ## Software Issues
-1. The XBP should be held horizontally when starting to make sure the camera starts.
-Otherwise a blank screen will appear.
-Exit the app with the navigation bar.
-2. There is no exit key implemented yet.
+1. There is no exit key implemented yet.
 To exit the app, swipe from the right edge to the left, to show the navigation bar.
-Press the box or circle to exit (but not close the app).
+Press the box or circle to exit (however neither will close the app, unless you swipe it off or close all apps).

 ## Stretch Goals
 Turn off the display, while allowing the camera to continue functioning with remote control.
 Blanking the screen is for photographing wild life without disturing them.